heig-vd-dai-course/heig-vd-dai-course/05-java-ios/COURSE_MATERIAL.md

 Notice that this time, it opens the input file using a `FileInputStream` class as binary data.
 It then uses the class `InputStreamReader` to decode the binary data to text data using the `UTF-8` character encoding.
-And finally, it uses the `BufferedReader` class to read the text data with a buffer.
+And finally, it uses the `BufferedReader` class to read the text data with buffers.

 The following line opens a file for writing text data.
 It will attempt to open the file `TextEndOfLineCharactersExample.txt` in the current directory: